-Switchback Travel is the premier online resource for those who love adventure and the outdoors.
-On the site we cover three main areas: adventure travel (detailed information about places near and far), outdoor gear (both category-wide articles and in-depth reviews), and photography (from interviews to technical pieces).
-Our focus is on high-quality writing and images and the site was designed to be clean and inspirational for the most enjoyable reader experience.
+Switchback Travel is the premier online resource for those who love the outdoors.
+On the site, we cover two main content areas: outdoor gear (round-ups covering product categories and in-depth reviews) and adventure travel (narratives and information about places near and far).
+Our focus is on high-quality writing and images, and the site is ad-free and designed to be clean and inspirational for the most enjoyable reader experience.

 We hope you enjoy Switchback Travel and appreciate your readership.
 And we encourage feedback and often incorporate it into the site.
-Feel free to contact us, use the comments section below each article, and connect via social media on our Facebook, Twitter, Instagram, and Pinterest pages.
+Feel free to contact us and connect via social media on our Facebook and Instagram pages.

 Staff and Contributors

 David is the Founder of Switchback Travel and responsible for a significant portion of the original travel, photography, and gear content on the site.
 His love for the outdoors was rooted firmly while growing up in Colorado and continues today while living with his wife Samantha and two children in Boulder.
 After receiving a law degree from the University of Michigan, David decided to shun the traditional routes and create the website that he always wished had existed.

 John has been with Switchback Travel since 2015, helped lay the groundwork alongside David for the site’s outdoor gear content, and is the current Editor-in-Chief.
 Growing up in Washington in the foothills of the Cascades, he had ample opportunities to enjoy all two seasons in the Pacific Northwest—the wet and slightly less wet.
 Now living on the dry side of the mountains in Wenatchee, Washington, with his wife Maggie and two daughters, he's in constant pursuit of the perfect lunch lap, whether on bike, skis, or a pair of trail runners.